 Lured by the promise of one of the best views in Dominica, a place blessed with an abundance of great views, we drove to Galion after an afternoon on Soufriere Bay, where the Caribbean Sea meets the Atlantic.
 Though word of a view to nearby Martinique proved untrue, the vista that unfolds from Viewoint Galion was like finding a window to the edge of the world.
 What’s more, the lookout was on the property of the warm and welcoming Marcellus Xavier, who helped to build the road that only in recent decades has begun to service Galion.

 Given its altitude, it’s surprising to learn that the chief occupation in Galion is crabbing.
-The heights of Morne Patates, the 960-meter (3,150-foot) volcanic mountain that rises above the village, are home to an abundant population of massive land crabs, which Marcellus’ wife Cecilia can often be found selling at Market Day in Roseau.
-After an end-of-the-day reasoning with Marcellus, Cecilia and friends, Marcellus gave us a tour of his yard—surely one of the most spectacular ones to be found anywhere—and showed us some of his prized crab catches, before inviting us in to his home for a nightcap.
+The heights of Morne Patates, the 960-meter (3,150-foot) volcanic mountain that rises above the village, are home to an abundant population of massive land crabs, which Marcellus’ wife Cecilia sells each week at the market in Roseau.
+After an end-of-the-day reasoning with Marcellus, Cecilia and friends, Marcellus gave us a tour of his backyard—surely one of the most spectacular yards to be found anywhere—and showed us some of his prized crab catches, before inviting us in to his home for a nightcap.